kyldvs/macs/NEW.md

 # From scratch

 This is the process I went through after getting a new Mac.
+Here I do my best to document every little thing I did to get into a comfortable working state.

 1. Setup Chrome
   - Open and log in to Chrome